Agent skills

 - Keep skills focused.
 Each skill should do one thing well.
 Instead of one large skill for "all communication tasks," create separate skills for email drafting, meeting summaries, and status reports.

 - Use the AI wizard as a starting point.
-Let the AI generate an initial draft, then refine the instructions based on your needs.
+Let the wizard generate an initial draft, then refine the instructions to match what you need.

 - Test and iterate.
-After creating a skill, try it out in a conversation.
-If the results aren't what you expect, adjust the instructions.
+After you create a skill, try it in a conversation.
+If the results are not what you expect, adjust the instructions.

 What file formats can I use for importing skills?